Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 We're talking about Jesus.

-But let's start with something somewhat light hearted, given that well, it's not actually that hard, because this connects to so many issues.
+But let's start with something somewhat light-hearted given that, well, it's not actually light-hearted because this connects to so many issues, but you know, compared to a potential war between near-peer superpowers, this is light-hearted.

 Kimmel's back.